laurensk/digi4school-pdf/README.md

 COOKIE_DIGI4S=
 ```

+If your book is in a subfolder, you may add `BOOK_INDEX` as set it to the index of your book (starting from 1).
 The key `BOOK_NAME` is optional - this name will be used to generate the PDF-file.

 1. Go to D4S, log-in and open the book you want to download.